zaxhutchinson/MAIA/docs/views.md

     'compname': None # STRING: name of the component that caused this view to be created.
     'hit_x': None # INT: x-grid cell coordinate of the hit object.
 Default: None if no object was hit.
     'hit_y': None #INT: y-grid cell coordinate of the hit object.
 Default: None if no object was hit.
-    'objname': None #STRING: objname of the object hit.
+    'name': None #STRING: name of the object hit.
 Default: None if no object was hit.
 }
 ```